 Safety is always the top priority in oil and gas operations.
 Now, the biggest threat to workforce safety and operations continuity is proximity to co-workers.
 Connecting an agile but remote workforce to perform digitally-enabled tasks such as remote maintenance, engineering and operations is key to protecting teams’ safety and reducing risk of outbreaks.
 This is key to business continuity in today’s world.
 Reducing onsite operations teams has been a long-term goal in the industry.
 The de-manning priority has just been accelerated by the current crisis, we are excited to see how necessity today will transform operating models tomorrow.

 The recent heightened volatility in crude and product prices and demand are making even the most current production planning and process models far from optimized.
 In addition to the demand uncertainty, process constraints due to IMO 2020 are creating more uncertainties in terms of feedstock availability and pricing.
 Making production choices today to optimize a plant can be a daunting task for most that could take days or even weeks to finalize the plans.
 A robust Supply Chain Management cloud platform combined with real-time crude management tools enables rapid modelling of refinery production planning that reduces business risks while improving collaboration between globally dispersed teams.
-The supply chain tools enable refiners to source the most profitable feedstocks based on plant models and economics in volatile markets.
+The supply chain tools enable refiners to take advantage of economic opportunities and quickly react to market changes with fast optimization, built-in analytics and flexible reporting.
 Now, decisions that previously took two business days can be made in two hours.

-Process optimization capabilities enable operations to respond to changes in feedstocks and product specifications as well as process performance and constraints based on first principles simulation techniques to maximize profits.
+End-to end value chain optimization helps redefine your processes, run what-scenarios, enable deeper collaboration, reduce value leaks, sustain productivity and innovation, and ultimately make better decisions quicker.
+Digital Agility enable operations to respond to changes in feedstocks and product specifications as well as process performance and constraints based on first principles simulation techniques to maximize profits.
 It uses real-time process and economic data to determine set points that guarantee maximum operating profit.
 Blending optimization systems and advanced process control ensure that all constraints and regulatory requirements are satisfied at minimum cost

 Companies may bring maintenance work turnarounds forward with declining demand due to the crisis.
 Keeping critical assets productive is becoming more challenging due to the changes in maintenance schedules and utilization in this heightened uncertainty period.
 Predictive Analytics enables hydrocarbon producers and refiners to not only remotely monitor asset health but also improve asset reliability by providing early warning notification and diagnosis of equipment issues days, weeks, or months before failure.
 This helps reduce equipment downtime, increase availability, and improve performance while reducing operations and maintenance expenditures.